department-of-veterans-affairs/va.gov-team/teams/vsa/teams/vamc/TeamCharter.md

 - Product Management: Stan Gardner / sgardnerPMP

 ### Workflow + Cadence
-<b>Backlog Grooming</b> Assess and update workload for each sprint and remainder of sprint, Wednesday of every sprint, 1-hour
+<b>Backlog Grooming:</b> Assess and update workload for each sprint and remainder of sprint, Wednesday of every sprint, 1-hour
-<b>Stand-up</b> People / Product check-ins Daily @ [TBD] 15 min 3 Question Format: What I did yesterday?
+<b>Stand-up:</b> People / Product check-ins Daily @ [TBD] 15 min 3 Question Format: What I did yesterday?
 What will I do today?
 Any impediments?<br>
-<b>Spring Planning</b> Outline team and member focus, goals for sprint 1st Wednesday of every sprint 2 hours<br>
+<b>Sprint Planning:</b> Outline team and member focus, goals for sprint 1st Wednesday of every sprint 2 hours<br>
-<b> Retro</b> Review accomplishments from prior sprint, what went well, areas for improvement, what to start doing 1st Tuesday of every sprint, 30 min <br>
+<b> Retro:</b> Review accomplishments from prior sprint, what went well, areas for improvement, what to start doing 1st Tuesday of every sprint, 30 min <br>

 ### Issue Etiquette